About Embodied Movement & Massage with Daniel

-Embodied Movement & Massage’s vision is to provide supportive, pain-free, evidence informed bodywork and training to help you calm your nervous system, reduce pain and tension, and increase strength, stability, freedom of movement, and sense of wellbeing and self-embodiment.
+Embodied Movement & Massage is my vision is to provide evidence informed massage, bodywork, training sessions, and movement classes to support you in your health, wellness, fitness, and performance goals, helping you calm your nervous system, reduce pain and tension, and increase strength, stability, freedom of movement, and sense of wellbeing and self-embodiment.

 About Daniel

-Daniel is a New York State licensed massage therapist, an ACE certified personal trainer, and a NASM certified “corrective exercise specialist”.
-His work is influenced by study of pain science, Dermo-Neuro-Modulation, Swedish and Thai Massage, myofascial techniques, Proprioceptive Neuromuscular Facilitation, Shiatsu, sports massage, pregnancy massage, and reflexology.
+Daniel Mantei Keene(he/him) is a New York State licensed massage therapist, an ACE certified personal trainer, and a NASM certified corrective exercise specialist.
+He is a graduate of the massage therapy program at Pacific College of Health and Science, where he had the opportunity to work with Dancers from Alvin Ailey and Ailey II.
+His work is influenced by study of pain science, Dermo-neuro-modulation, Swedish and Thai Massage, myofascial techniques, Proprioceptive Neuromuscular Facilitation, Shiatsu, sports and prenatal massage, and reflexology.

-Daniel’s approach to bodywork is gentle and nervous-system-focused.
-With light input and patience your nervous system can do the subtle work of calming down and letting go of tension, pain, and guarding.
+Daniel’s approach to bodywork is gentle and nervous system focused.
+With light input and patience your nervous system can do the subtle work of calming down and letting go of tension and pain.
 Heavy stimulation and painful pressure can further excite and sensitize the nervous system and tissue.
-That is why Daniel believes massage should feel good and pain-free.
-Everything we feel is perceived and communicated through our nerves, brain, and spinal cord.
-Massage does not “break up” tissue adhesions or knots.
-The latest science shows that positive changes from massage are driven by the nervous system.
-Pain is a complex protective mechanism of the brain.
-Pain does not always equate to tissue damage or danger.
-Our life experiences and outlook, context and emotions all play a role in how we experience pain.
-Fear and catastrophization can make pain worse.
+That is why Daniel believes massage should feel good and pain free.

 Daniel performed with American Ballet Theatre for 15 years.
 Over his 20+ year career as a professional dancer, choreographer, and dance teacher, he experienced the challenges and demands of being a professional athlete.
 To help in recovery from injury, cross-training, and body maintenance, he learned a variety of movement approaches and somatic practices and received varied forms of bodywork, all of which inform his work today.